AegeanGrey/Employee-Tracker/README.md

 `code .`

-We will then need to install the required packages/modules for the README Generator to work:
+We will then need to install the required packages/modules for the Employee-Tracker to work:

 4.)
 In the Code Editor, right click on the 'index.js' file and select 'Open in Integrated Terminal'

 5.)
 In the Terminal, type in the following to install the required packages:

 `npm i`

-We will then need to install the required packages/modules for the README Generator to work:

-4.)
-In the Code Editor, right click on the 'index.js' file and select 'Open in Integrated Terminal'

-5.)
-In the Terminal, type in the following to install the required packages:

-npm i

 ## Usage
 1.)
 Type the following into the Terminal to run the application: